RentDynamics/rentdynamics-cs/README.md

 string apiKey = "<api-key>";
 string apiSecretKey = "<api-secret-key>";

-bool isDevelopment = false; //Chose between production/development RD environment
+bool isDevelopment = false; //The default is production.
+If you want to interact with the development environment set this equal to true

 var options = new RentDynamicsOptions(apiKey, apiSecretKey, isDevelopment: isDevelopment);
 var settings = new RentDynamicsApiClientSettings(options);
 var rdApiClient = new RentDynamicsApiClient(settings); //Store API client somewhere in a `static` field and reuse it for single-user scenarios

 var authenticationResource = new AuthenticationResource(rdApiClient);
-await authenticationResource.LoginAsync("<your-username>", "<your-password>"); //Optional step for by-pass user authentication api credentials
+await authenticationResource.LoginAsync("<your-username>", "<your-password>"); //Optional step depending on how you will authenticate.
+This is necessary if you will be authenticating with a username & password.
+It is not necessary if you are using an apiKey that by-passes traditional authentication.

 var leadCardResource = new LeadCardsResource(rdApiClient);